This Modern Slavery Statement

 Given the outcomes of our risk assessment, no steps were required to remediate or mitigate the risks of modern slavery in our supply chain.

 The actions we are taking to assess and address those risks, including due diligence and remediation

-The Clayton Utz Forensic and Technology Services team conducted a modern slavery risk assessment.
-The risk assessment included an analysis of first tier suppliers, contractors and agents.
-The analysis considered the country of operation, industry or products or services against the variety of factors considered by the 2018 Global Slavery Index.
+The Clayton Utz Risk Management Team and Procurement Teams conducted modern slavery risk assessments throughout the reporting period.
+The risk assessment included the introduction of analysis of first tier suppliers that the firm entered into supplier arrangements throughout the reporting period, excluding those with whom we spent less than $1,000 or less than $5000 where a low modern slavery risk was identified.
+The analysis considered the country of operation and the industry or products or services against the variety of factors considered by the 2018 Global Slavery Index.

 The assessment involved:

 The National Procurement Manager determined the level of risk associated with each supplier by considering: